 Southern California Edison (Los Angeles area) is going to distribute $343 million.
 This is earmarked for rebates for up to 8,500 medium- and heavy-duty electric vehicles, as well as the infrastructure needed to keep them charged, at a total of 870 sites.”

-Between 1,200 and 47,000 visitors attended The Smarter E Europe in 2018.
-Power2Drive Europe was one of four parallel exhibitions featuring 200+ providers of traction batteries, charging infrastructure, electric vehicles, grid infrastructure and solutions for the integration of renewable energies.
+47,000 visitors attended The Smarter E Europe 2018 in Munich.
+Power2Drive Europe was one of four parallel exhibitions featuring 200+ providers of vehicle batteries, charging infrastructure, electric vehicles, grid infrastructure and solutions for the integration of renewable energies.
 Internationally successful brands were on hand, such as ABB Solar GmbH, Delta Energy Systems (Germany) GmbH, innogy SE, Kreisel Electric GmbH & Co.
 KG, Phoenix Contact Deutschland GmbH, Siemens AG and Tesla.

 Power2Drive Europe published an expanded market overview for charging systems and services around e-mobility.
 The overview was developed in close collaboration with the trade magazine “photovoltaik” and the online portal “PV Europe” and is published in both English and German.
 It covers 69 products currently on the market — charging stations, wall boxes and versatile charging cables, including high-speed charging stations (direct current, DC), AC systems (alternating current, AC; single-phase and three-phase) and DC systems for private and commercial customers.
 57 different suppliers are listed.